Kehinde-Kunle/Kehinde-O.O/README.md

 Lower Performing Store
 Lower Manhattan slightly trails the other stores in total revenue.
 Peak Sales Hour
-The busiest transaction hour is 10 AM with about 3,059 transactions
+The busiest transaction hour is 10 AM with about 3,059 transaction